Kanda09/Project-Management-Workshop/README.md

 		- Star shape
       - ...

-## Github Project Basic
+## Part 1 - Github Project Basic
 ### Issues
-Issues are usefull for track tasks, features, bugs in the project.
+*Issues are usefull for track tasks, features, bugs in the project.
-It's important to **well define issues** to avoid any overlaps between issues.
+It's important to **well define issues** to avoid any overlaps between issues.*

 - Create an simple issue "Setup Repo" with a simple description.

 -------------
 ### To do list
-Github Project help you organize yourself and your team.
+*Github Project help you **organize yourself and your team**.
-For exemple, with the to-do list, you know the progress of your project and it's makes satisfaction to do a task.
+For exemple, with the to-do list, you know the progress of your project and it's makes satisfaction to do a task.*

 #### Step 1:
 Create a project Paint (with the to-do list template) link to your repo.